Sheet Pan Teriyaki Tofu with Pineapple and Veggies

 - 1/4 teaspoon freshly grated ginger root

-- 1 teaspoon arrowroot starch or cornstarch whisked together with 1of water
+- 1 teaspoon arrowroot starch or cornstarch whisked together with 1 teaspoon of water

 - Preheat the oven to 425 degrees.
-In a medium mixing bowl add the broccoli florets, sweet potato, and carrots plus the remaining 1 1/2 teaspoons olive oil, sea salt and black pepper.
-Toss until coated then place onto the other part of the baking sheet and spread out into an even layer.
-Add pineapple to a corner of the sheet and bake for approximately 30 minutes, tossing all ingredients at 15 minutes, until the tofu is golden and crisp on the edges.
+In a medium mixing bowl add the broccoli florets, sweet potato, and carrots plus the remaining 1 1/2 teaspoons olive oil, salt and black pepper.
+Toss them until they're coated then place onto the other part of the baking sheet and spread out into an even layer.
+Add the pineapple to a corner of the sheet and bake for approximately 30 minutes, tossing all ingredients at 15 minutes, until the tofu is golden and crisp on the edges.

 - While the tofu and broccoli bake, make the teriyaki sauce.
 In a saucepan over medium-high heat, whisk together all of the ingredients for the sauce except the teaspoon of arrowroot mixed with a teaspoon of water.
 Bring the sauce to a boil then whisk in the arrowroot-water slurry.